pragyaai/ndna/_llm/nKaryotyping.md

 layout: page
 title: Neural Karyotyping (nKaryotyping)
 permalink: /llm/neural-genomics/nKaryotyping/
+skip_title: True
+mathjax: True
 ---
+{% include ndna-title.liquid title="nDNA Lens - nKaryoTyping: Semantic Chromosome Inheritance Across Layers" %}

 <script type="text/javascript" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-**nKaryotyping: Semantic Chromosome Inheritance Across Layers**

 As foundation models grow in complexity and cultural diversity, the need to understand semantic inheritance across neural layers becomes increasingly paramount.
-To this end, we introduce **nKaryotyping** (see Figure 48) – a conceptual and visual framework inspired by biological karyotyping, which charts chromosomal structures to detect inherited, rearranged, or mutated genetic material.
+To this end, we introduce **nKaryotyping** – a conceptual and visual framework inspired by biological karyotyping, which charts chromosomal structures to detect inherited, rearranged, or mutated genetic material.
 Analogously, nKaryotyping visualizes the layerwise semantic banding patterns within transformer models, revealing how inherited semantic traits manifest, reorganize, or diverge across the model's depth.

 Building on the metrics we have developed so far–including nHD, nGDI, nTDS, nDIV, and nEPI–which collectively quantify semantic divergence, representational dominance, inheritance directionality, and plasticity, nKaryotyping provides an orthogonal and highly interpretable lens into the structural organization of semantic features.
 By representing layerwise embeddings as semantic chromosomes composed of discrete semantic bands, nKaryotyping captures the spatial distribution and co-localization of cultural priors, epistemic traits, and alignment influences, analogous to cytogenetic banding patterns seen in biological chromosomes.

 This approach unveils nuanced inheritance patterns, such as the retention, amplification, deletion, or rearrangement of semantic segments across layers–phenomena that traditional scalar metrics may obscure.
 These patterns illuminate how foundation models maintain, modify, or discard cultural semantic content during processes such as fine-tuning, merging, or alignment adaptation, providing a powerful diagnostic for model evolution and robustness.

 Mathematically, nKaryotyping maps high-dimensional latent representations to banded semantic vectors indexed by layer and conceptual subspace, enabling visual and quantitative comparison of semantic genome architectures across models and cultural lineages.
-This facilitates the detection of semantic translocations, inversions, or duplications, mirroring genetic aberrations studied in classical cytogenetics (328; 329).
+This facilitates the detection of semantic translocations, inversions, or duplications, mirroring genetic aberrations studied in classical cytogenetics ({% cite Strogatz2018 %}; {% cite lygeros2019karyotype %}).

 Through this lens, nKaryotyping offers actionable insights for targeted layerwise interventions aimed at restoring semantic integrity and cultural fidelity, akin to how karyotype analyses guide genetic diagnoses and therapies in medicine.
 It thereby extends the frontier of neural diagnostics beyond global statistics toward fine-grained structural interpretability, crucial for ensuring equitable, coherent, and trustworthy AI systems in diverse sociocultural landscapes.